Expired COVID-19 tests could skew results - NewsBreak

 If you picked up a test recently, it doesn’t hurt to check, but you likely don’t have to worry about it being expired.
 If you have had kits sitting around the house for a while, however, you’ll want to look.

-“Some companies have said these tests will work beyond their expiration date, but in all honesty, it’s really hard to keep track of which companies have prolonged expiration dates,” said OhioHealth Infectious Disease Expert Dr. Joseph Gastaldo.Can you trust at-home COVID tests?
+“Some companies have said these tests will work beyond their expiration date, but in all honesty, it’s really hard to keep track of which companies have prolonged expiration dates,” said OhioHealth Infectious Disease Expert Dr. Joseph Gastaldo.Biden announces plan for free COVID home test kits

 For example, Abbott, which manufactures the popular BinaxNOW at-home COVID tests, got permission from the FDA to extend the expiration date on its kits to 12 months.
 That means some customers who purchased kits in the first half of 2021 have tests that are still valid, even though the labels say they are expired.
 (More information from Abbott on how to check your kit here .)